campfield/cox_travel/README.md

 ## Looking for Group (LFG)

 LFG Transport is a <em>zero second</em> cooldown method to travel to a handfull of Zones by ~~abusing~~ employing the LFG system.
 Normally, when a Task / Strike Force is joined the character's group will be transported across Zones to the Force's initial mission contact.
-In this case, locking the group size with only 1 member (your character) triggers immediate transport.
+In this case, locking the group size to only 1 member (your character) prompts the player for immediate transport.
 Once the character is in the desired Zone no other actions are necessary.

 LFG Transport the best method to directly transport to Cimerora from any location outside of a [Midnighter Club](https://hcwiki.cityofheroes.dev/wiki/Midnighter_Club) as Cimerora is not a destination Zone available via the [Long Range Teleporter](https://hcwiki.cityofheroes.dev/wiki/Hero_Accolade_Powers#Long_Range_Teleporter) (LRT) power.